 - Put on a clean diaper.
 Lift both your baby's legs and slide the clean diaper beneath his or her buttocks.
 Gently direct your baby boy's penis down as the diaper is put on.
 Fold the diaper down if your baby's umbilical cord has not fallen off.

 - Wash your hands.
 This will help prevent the spread of germs.

 What do I need to know about my baby's breathing?

 - Your baby's breathing may not be regular.
-This means that he may take short breaths and then hold his breath for a few seconds.
-He may then take a deep breath.
+This means that he or she may take short breaths and then hold his or her breath for a few seconds.
+He or she may then take a deep breath.
 This breathing pattern is common during the first few weeks of life.
 It is most common in premature babies.
-Your baby's breathing should be more regular by the end of his first month.
+Your baby's breathing should be more regular by the end of his or her first month.

 - Babies also make many different noises when breathing, such as gurgling or snorting.
 These sounds are normal and will go away as your baby grows.

 How do I care for my baby's umbilical cord stump?

 Your baby's umbilical cord stump dries and falls off in about 7 to 21 days, leaving a belly button.
 If your baby's stump gets dirty from urine or bowel movement, wash it off right away with water.
 Gently pat the stump dry.
 This will help prevent infection around your baby's cord stump.
 Fold the front of the diaper down below the cord stump to let it air dry.
 Do not cover or pull at the cord stump.